jeromedejaegher/SVD-evolutive-CNN/README.md

 Thus, it enables a **re-use of weights of a previously trained network, saving time and energy-consumption**.

 ## Results :
 Tested on the MNIST datasets, gives a **98,5% accuracy** with a light 6-layers ResNet, with only **12.5k params** (starting from 2M params).
-This reduction can be reached within hours, **without loss of stability** (on this easy dataset).
+This reduction can be reached within an hour on domestic GPU, **automatically and without loss of stability** (on this easy dataset).

 Tested on the MNIST datasets, gives a **90 % accuracy** with a light 6-layers ResNet, with **250k params** (starting from ~500k params).
-This reduction can be reached within hours, **without loss of stability**.
-Given the longest training time, a more dynamic optimizing strategy (more than one dim at a time) would be a better option
+This reduction can be reached within an hour on domestic GPU, **automatically and without loss of stability**.
+Given the longest training time, a more dynamic optimizing strategy (more than one dim at a time) would be a better option to avoid overfitting.

 ## Directions to improve the model :
 - On Residual Blocks, perform svd on Id + AB instead of A and B